Tell the Turning by Tara K. Shepersky & Lucy Bellwood

-Illustrations by Lucy Bellwood
+Drawings by Lucy Bellwood

-Then there’s a circadian and seasonal rhythm, with Tara attuned to the tug of moon on tide and tide on poet; the balance (and present-day imbalance) of the seasons; the earth’s slumbers and awakenings; and flora and fauna by way of owls staking out the woods, acres of chaparral, and plenty of squelchy muck.
+It is an ambulatory archive, paced to poet Tara K. Shepersky’s steps and treks along a stretch of the Pacific coast, from Oregon up to Washington and down to California.
+Then there’s a circadian and seasonal rhythm, with Tara attuned to the tug of moon on tide and tide on poet; the balance (and present-day imbalance) of the seasons; and the slumbers and awakenings of the earth and its nonhuman inhabitants.

 Edition of 500; 2nd printing of 500 (2022)

-160 pages, paperback, b&w offset, sewn & glued
+144 pages, paperback, 12×17 cm, b&w offset, sewn & glued

 Printed on Arctic Munken Print Cream 115 and Pure Rough 300

 Designed by Pilar Rojo, cover with Damian Nowak

 Tara K. Shepersky is a poet, essayist, and contemplative walker based in Oregon’s Willamette Valley.
 Her roving guides her practice, with poems unfolding across place and season.

 Lucy Bellwood was raised between the chaparral of California and the hedgerows of Cambridge.
 An adventure cartoonist, she chronicles her escapades in words and pictures.

 Tell the Turning is the result of Tara and Lucy’s year-long collaboration with Bored Wolves.